BoySetsFire: Reunion

 The band recorded 5 new songs in the summer of 2012 with two of them scheduled to be released on Magic Bullet Records as a vinyl 7" record.

-In 2012, five shows were played in the U.S.: two in January 2012 (one in their hometown of Newark, Delaware and the other in West Chester, Pennsylvania), one in Boston, one in Providence, one and at The Bamboozle Festival in Asbury Park, New Jersey in May 2012.
+In 2012, five shows were played in the U.S.: two in January 2012 (one in their hometown of Newark, Delaware and the other in West Chester, Pennsylvania), one in Boston, one in Providence, and one and at The Bamboozle Festival in Asbury Park, New Jersey in May 2012.
 They then conducted a three-week tour in July–August 2012 in Europe.
 In December 2012 via the band's official Facebook page, it was announced that both Matt and Marc Krupanski had left the band.
 A few days later, it was announced that Chris Rakus and Robert Ehrenbrand would share bass player duties.
 Dan Pelic joined as drummer.

 In June 2013, the band released a two-song EP featuring brothers Matt and Marc Krupanski, as well as a fifth album, While a Nation Sleeps..., which featured new and previously unreleased songs re-recorded by Dan Pelic and Robert Ehrenbrand.
-It was well-received, especially in the German album charts where it reached #22.
+It was well-received, especially in the German album charts, where it reached #22.
 A European Tour was carried out in June and July 2013, including concerts at Hurricane and Southside Festival, with additional shows being played in Dortmund, Stuttgart and Hamburg in October 2013.
 In November and December 2013, the band toured Australia and in April 2014 gave concerts in the UK.
-The band returned to Europe for summer and in celebration of its 20th anniversary, announced shows in Hamburg, Cologne, Berlin and Vienna in October 2014.
+The band returned to Europe for summer and, in celebration of its 20th anniversary, announced shows in Hamburg, Cologne, Berlin and Vienna in October 2014.

 In September 2015, the band released their self-titled sixth album.
 This was followed by a European tour to support the album with Silverstein and Great Collapse.
-In Summer 2016, they will be going on a European tour with Polar and Wolf down before taking a break in order to focus on other musical projects.
+In Summer 2016, they went on a European tour with Polar and Wolf Down before taking a break in order to focus on other musical projects.